CoralShades/XeroPulse-V2/docs/ai-prompts/platform-ui-master-prompt.md

-❌ **DO NOT** skip role-based access checks - every protected route must validate user.role ❌ **DO NOT** use client-side only routing for protected pages - use Next.js middleware for server-side auth checks ❌ **DO NOT** exceed 500ms time-to-interactive for portal shell (excluding dashboard iframe load) ❌ **DO NOT** use external UI component libraries other than shadcn/ui (consistency requirement) ❌ **DO NOT** create a separate registration page - user creation happens only via Admin Panel ❌ **DO NOT** use inline styles - all styling via Tailwind CSS utility classes
+❌ **DO NOT** skip role-based access checks - every protected route must validate user.role ❌ **DO NOT** use client-side only routing for protected pages - use Next.js middleware for server-side auth checks ❌ **DO NOT** exceed 500ms time-to-interactive for portal shell (excluding dashboard iframe load) ❌ **DO NOT** use external UI component libraries other than Chakra UI and AG-UI Enterprise (consistency requirement) ❌ **DO NOT** create a separate registration page - user creation happens only via Admin Panel ❌ **DO NOT** use inline styles - all styling via Chakra UI style props

 ---